 You may also be interested in bringing in data from other sources to view alongside ABS data, or in using ABS data in your analysis of other geographic boundaries.
 This section also contains some guidance material and resources to support you in doing this.

 Using ABS data on ASGS boundaries

 All ABS data for areas is coded or can be linked to the ASGS.
 ABS data is released on the most suitable ASGS geography, and is also available at all of the higher levels of the ASGS.
-Table 20 includes some examples.
+The table below includes some examples.

 |ASGS geography||Examples of data available|

 |Mesh Block||Census of Population and Housing 2016 Mesh Block Counts|

 |SA2||Regional population, Jobs in Australia, Building Approvals, Sugarcane experimental regional estimates using new data sources and methods|